wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/elements-of-a-data-service.md

 ```

 -   `operation/@name`: is the REQUIRED name of the operation.
--   `operation/@disableStreaming`: an OPTIONAL boolean that used to
+-   `operation/@disableStreaming`: an OPTIONAL boolean that is used to
     disable streaming.
-By default streaming are enable.
+By default streaming is enable.
 -   `operation/@description`: an OPTIONAL string used to
-    describeoperation.
+    describe the operation.
--   `operation/call-query`:describes how a query is to be invoked with the
+-   `operation/call-query`: describes how a query is to be invoked with the
     data received in the operation invocation.
     -   `call-query/@href`: an OPTIONAL reference to the query that is to
         be invoked.
-If this is missing then a query must be nested
+If this is missing, then a query must be nested
         within this element.
     -   `call-query/with-param`: a description of a parameter binding for
-        the query invocation: says how a named parameter's value is
+        the query invocation.
+This explains how a named parameter's value is
         computed.
         -   `with-param/@name`: a REQUIRED NMTOKEN identifying the
-            parameter whose value is being specified.
+            parameter of which the value is being specified.
         -   `with-param/@query-param`: an OPTIONAL attribute indicating
             the name of the URI query parameter (from operation/@path)
-            whose value is the value of this parameter.
+            of which the value is the value of this parameter.
         -   `with-param/@column`: an OPTIONAL attribute naming a column of
             the immediate parent \<result\> element.
 That is, this
-            applies onlyfornested queries and serves the purpose of
+            applies only for nested queries and serves the purpose of
             being able to use a query result as input to a nested query.
         -   `with-param/@param`: an OPTIONAL attribute naming a \<param\>
             of the parent \<query\>.
-That is, this applies onlyfornested
+That is, this applies only for nested
             queries and serves the purpose of being able to use a
             parameter of the parent query input to a nested query.
     -   `call-query/query`: an OPTIONAL \<query\> being the anonymous